garrandall/popular-music-data/tracks/groove-me-king-floyd.md

 It makes me feel so good inside, mama
 Now, come on, come on, and uhh
 Groove me, baby, groove me, baby
-Ahh, sock it to me
+Ah, sock it to me
 Sock it to me
 Rock it to me
 Come on, come on!